-Table 2.4 lists the 60 most cited works (indegree in CiR).
+Table 2.3 lists the 60 most cited works (indegree in Ci).
 Heading the list are seven works produced in the physicist approach to networks featuring community detection.
-The top ranked document is by Girvan and Newman5 as a research paper, in the Proceedings of the National Academy of Sciences (US) in 2002.
-The second ranked paper written by Fortunato is a long survey paper on community detection in graphs, appearing in Physics Reports in 2010.
-In third place is a 2004 paper on community detection for very large networks by Clauset, Newman, and Moore in Physical Review E. The most cited paper from the social sciences, at rank 7, is by an anthropologist whose data attracted the attention of the aforementioned physicists.
+The top ranked document is by Girvan and Newman (2002).
+It appeared, as a research paper, in the Proceedings of the National Academy of Sciences (US).
+The second ranked paper by Fortunato is a long survey paper on community detection in graphs, appearing in Physics Reports in 2010.
+In third place is a 2004 paper on community detection for very large networks by Clauset, Newman, and Moore in Physical Review E. The most cited paper from the social sciences, at rank 7, is by an anthropologist whose data attracted their attention.
 The next highest document from the social sciences is the Wasserman and Faust book of 1994.
 The other 'social' social network productions in this list primarily feature works devoted to blockmodeling, albeit the earlier productions in this area.
 This is suggestive of the domination, in recent years, by the approach adopted by physicists when studying social networks to identify communities as clusters.

-In Table 2.5 the Top 10 citing works (outdegree in CiR) are listed.
+In Table 2.4 the Top 10 citing works (outdegree in Ci) are listed.
 They consist of books, theses and survey papers.
 Only two of the items in this table come from the social sciences.
 The role of survey papers was studied in [7] with an emphasis on their secondary role in the production of scientific knowledge.